vkuikka/web-scraper/README.md

 - ```cache_init.py``` creates a cache file that will be storing all your queried data.
 - ```query.py``` adds to the cache file with more data found from etuovi and queried from geopy.
 - ```image.py``` creates images from the data saved in cache file.
+- You need to make a file called header.txt and add the header needed for etuovi.com request.

 ## Optional:
 - ```cache_read.py``` reads and outputs all the data saved in cache file.